-The worst fear of any venue owner or manager, is an accident or injury to a customer in their establishment.
+The worst fear of any venue owner or manager is an accident or injury to a customer in their business.

 Teams train to insure their response to accidents are timely, thorough, and with the utmost respect for any victims.
 Often times insurance companies mandate employee training to minimize risk and exposure too.
 But our work in the last year with large corporate clients has demonstrated that people rarely consider the effects or hazards to first responders during an incident.

 Rarely do you hear anyone ask “I wonder how the fire department will want to enter the building if we have that accident?”

 So when we were communicating with fire inspectors and marshals during our “CO2 Safety Training Sessions” we found it extremely interesting and valuable to get their feedback about how they approach incidents from a “first responders” point of view as well as form an “accident investigation” standpoint.